 - Some have smaller numbers of students overall and in each class.

-Private schools are run by companies as well as by nonprofit, faith-based, and other community organizations.
-Private schools usually charge tuition, but some do offer scholarships.
-These schools often have a focus such as: religious traditions and education; academic achievement and college preparation; the performing arts; or a specific teaching practice like Montessori.
+Private schools are run by companies as well as by nonprofit, faith-based and other community organizations.
+Private schools usually charge tuition.
+But some do offer scholarships.
+These schools often have a focus, such as religious traditions and education, academic achievement and college preparation, the performing arts or a specific teaching practice like Montessori.

-Some Benefits of Private Schools
+Benefits of Private Schools

 - They might have fewer students per teacher.

-Some Challenges of Private Schools
+Challenges of Private Schools

-Homeschooling is where parents educate their children at home.
+Homeschooling is when parents teach their children at home.
 Parents in Texas do not need any special permission to homeschool their children.
-You have a legal right to decide what and how to teach your child, just as long as you meet basic educational goals in these subjects: reading, spelling, grammar, mathematics, and a study of good citizenship.
+You have a legal right to decide what and how to teach your child.
+You must meet basic educational goals in these subjects: reading, spelling, grammar, math and a study of good citizenship.

 Homeschooling in Texas: What You Need to Know